 The festival will be held over the weekend of May 17-19, 2019.
 Hundreds of the world’s most celebrated creators are expected to attend the three-day event, participating in seminars, exhibitions, workshops, panel discussions and signing sessions, the vast majority of which will be free to the public.
 Downtown Huntington Beach will be the setting, with all events staged beachside, on the iconic pier, at the city’s Arts Center and library and in local hotels and businesses, all within easy walking distance.
 The city is laying on shuttle buses to ferry fans between the pier, the Hyatt Regency and overspill parking at City Hall.

 Formed in 1947, the National Cartoonists Society is regarded as the most prestigious organisation of professional cartoonists in the world, with such legends as Peanuts creator Charles M Schulz, Walt Disney, Rube Goldberg and Milton Caniff among its alumni.
-Today’s membership numbers more than 400 eminent cartoonists.
-The NCS will stage its annual Reuben Awards – the comics and cartoons equivalent of the Oscars – during the Festival.
+Today’s membership numbers more than 400 eminent cartoonists and many of these world famous creators are appearing at NCSFest.
+The NCS will also stage its annual Reuben Awards – the comics and cartoons equivalent of the Oscars – during the Festival.